 In short, if you're keen to get your hands on either Xbox on or shortly after launch day, read on for all the info.

-The Xbox Series X costs £449 in the UK while the all-digital Xbox Series S is £249.
+The Xbox Series X costs £449 in the UK, while the all-digital Xbox Series S is £249.
 Below are links to the major UK shops taking part in the Xbox pre-orders.
 The pre-order price is identical across all stores.
-Other stores are available.

-- Smyths Toys (also accepting Xbox All Access pre-orders)
+- Smyths Toys (Xbox All Access retailer) currently out of stock

 The Xbox Series X costs $499 in the US while the all-digital Xbox Series S is $299.
 Below are links to the major US shops taking part in the Xbox pre-orders.
 The pre-order price is identical across all stores.
 Other stores are available.

-- Microsoft Store (also accepting Xbox All Access pre-orders)
+- Microsoft Store (Xbox All Access retailer): currently out of stock

-- Best Buy (also accepting Xbox All Access pre-orders)
+- Best Buy (Xbox All Access retailer): "coming soon"

-Rest of the world: Xbox Series X pre-orders
+Rest of the world: Xbox Series X pre-order details

 Shoppers in Australia and New Zealand were the first to get their Xbox Series X pre-orders in, with the 8am pre-order time arriving at these time zones first.